 It is often boring and cumbersome, but unfortunately, it is one of the most crucial aspect of doing it right.
 As an indie artist, metadata is indispensable — in fact, it is mandated by various aggregators before you could publish your music on their websites or apps.

 So, what to do about it?

-Well, the simple answer is that you have to understand various terms associated with it and try providing the relevant information so that your music is uploaded, sorted, labelled, and made discoverable to the users — remember, the platforms and websites and apps work on codes which is fed by this metadata to find or feature any kind of song or album.
+The simple answer: You have to understand various terms associated with it.
+Try providing the relevant information so that your music is uploaded, sorted, labeled, and made discoverable to the users.
+Remember that the platforms and websites and apps work on codes.
+This is fed by metadata to find or feature any kind of song or album.

 Providing the metadata of your songs and albums is not difficult — it just takes some time and a little bit of persistence from your side.

 Here are some terms that you will come across while tackling with the metadata:

 - Who is publishing your songs and are there any performing rights associated with your songs?

 - Then, there are some really simple but important information fields that you might need to fill including album name, artist name, year of release, song title, category or genre, and obviously the ISRC.

 - Apart from these usual information fields, some may ask further information about sound engineers, session artists, etc.